-Rewarding outstanding behavior in the workplace can be a great motivator for employees and create a company culture focused on growth and achievement.
-By investing time and resources into encouraging employees and sharing their successes with the company, you can greatly increase productivity and employee happiness.
+Rewarding outstanding behavior in the workplace can boost morale and motivation for employees as well as create a company culture focused on growth and achievement.

-The following are a few ways that employee recognition can positively impact an organization:
+Here are a few ways that employee recognition can positively impact your organization:

-Encourages engagement.
-Employee recognition programs can greatly increase overall employee engagement rates.
-Employees are more engaged in their work when they’re recognized for it.
+Encourages engagement: Employee recognition programs can greatly increase overall employee engagement rates.
+Employees are often more engaged in their work when they’re recognized for it.
 This can ultimately lead to increased productivity and innovation.

-Attracts new talent: Attracting top talent to your organization is vital to growing within your industry.
-Many of the most talented candidates want to find a workplace that recognizes its employees for their successes.
-Implementing employee recognition programs and sharing them with potential new talent can have a positive effect on your recruiting efforts.
+Attracts new talent: Attracting top talent to your organization is vital to growing within your industry, and people want a workplace that recognizes its employees for their successes.
+Implementing employee recognition programs and sharing them with potential talent can have a positive effect on your recruiting efforts.

-Improves retention rates: Employees who don’t feel recognized are more likely to leave an organization than those who do feel recognized for their work and accomplishments.
+Improves retention rates: Employees who don’t feel recognized may be more likely to leave an organization than those who do feel recognized for their work and accomplishments.
 By practicing employee recognition in your company, you can increase overall employee retention and reduce turnover rates.

 1. Years of service award